josethz00/josethz00/README.md

 ### Hello, my name is José 👋

-🌱 I’m a brazilian developer focused on learning React, Typescript, Python and Nodejs
+🌱 I’m a brazilian developer focused on learning Typescript, Python and Rust
 <br>
 🔭 I’m currently working as an intern, but also on youtube contents and personal projects
 <br>
 🤯 I'm currently in the first year of my college course in Systems Analysis at <a href="http://www.fatecsp.br/">FATEC-SP</a> in Brazil
 <br>
-🌟 Currently I am developing some enterprise and personal projects, but also studying techs, algorithms and clean architecture
+🌟 Currently I am developing some enterprise and personal projects, but also studying techs, algorithms, data structures and compilers
 <br>
 <br>
 <br>